sshushliapin/Sitecore.FakeDb/README.md

 Sitecore FakeDb
 ===============

-A friendly unit testing framework for Sitecore.
+A unit testing framework for Sitecore that enables creation and manipulation of Sitecore content in memory.
+Designed to minimize efforts for the test content initialization keeping focus on the minimal test data rather than comprehensive content tree representation.

 ### Getting started